lm2612/IE_CDT_ClimateDynamicsTutorial/README.md

 ds = xr.open_mfdataset(filename)
 ```

+In case there are issues on jasmin, there is some CMIP data already pre-processed in the `./local/data/` directory.
+This contains monthly averaged data from the historical simulation of the Met Office climate model HadGEM.
+The jupyter notebook [local/PredictTimeseriesSetupLocal.ipynb](local/PredictTimeseriesSetupLocal.ipynb) will help you get started with this data.

 ## Spatial pattern approach

 For longer term predictions in 2100, we need to consider global warming.
 Assume that in 2100, the global mean temperature will be ~1.5K warmer than today (or ~3.0K warmer than pre-industrial levels) [IPCC, 2021].
-The jupyter notebook PredictSpatialPatternSetup.ipynb will help you open two climate model datasets: one from a pre-industrial climate simulation and one from a 4xCO2 climate simulation.
+The jupyter notebook [jasmin/PredictSpatialPatternSetupJasmin.ipynb](jasmin/PredictSpatialPatternSetupJasmin.ipynb) will help you open two climate model datasets: one from a pre-industrial climate simulation and one from a 4xCO2 climate simulation.

 ```python
 # Pre-industrial (PI) simulation